navignareddy/navignareddy/README.md

 </div>

 <div align="center">
-  <i>⭐ "The best way to predict the future is to invent it."
+  <i>"The best way to predict the future is to invent it."
-— Alan Kay, Computer Scientist & Pioneer of Object-Oriented Programming</i>
+— Alan Kay</i>
 </div>

 <div align="center">